oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Width

-Change the size of the notification to the total screen with the property `width` and giving it a value of `100%`
+Change the size of the notification to the total screen with the props `width` and giving it a value of `100%`

 If you need the notification to have an automatic size to your content you can do it with the value `auto`